 The community has been fully reliant on their micro-grid system to provide electricity access for the past 14 years.
 The system is getting old and critical system components, such as the batteries, are coming to their end of life.
 Without action, the community is gradually losing reliable 24/7 access to electricity and is increasing the use of unsustainable diesel to meet their daily energy needs.

 The ReCharge project aims to restore and improve the system on Koh Jik by replacing existing failing lead-acid batteries with lithium-ion packs, implementing an automatic control system and network-connected digital meters.
 In addition to providing clean, renewable, and reliable energy to the community and working towards the United Nations Sustainable Development Goals.
 The project also aims to showcase a new generation of micro-grid using lithium-ion batteries, solar PV, and diesel with a high renewable energy share.
 Moreover, it will demonstrate that energy access enabled by micro-grids can be self-sustained after grant or private financing is repaid through the development of a tailor-made tariff structure for low-income island communities.
-ReCharge is a 15-month project starting from June 2018.
+ReCharge is a 15-month project that concluded in 2020.

 A picture of a part of Koh Jik’s micro-grid, on which the community has been relying for the past 14 years to access clean, renewable electricity.